Whether you’ve got a minute, a month or more, if you’re looking for the best things to do around Perth we’re here to help.

 Befriend a Black Cockatoo at Kaarakin

-With all this talk about our picturesque landscape, we’ve got to show some love to the native animals that help make it so special.
 Australia is home to five species of black cockatoos, all of which are endangered due to a combination of land clearing, illegal shooting and competition with other species.
 The folks at Kaarakin are committed to saving as many of these iconic birds as possible – rescuing and rehabilitating them from countless threats, including being struck by vehicles, shot, or attacked by cats.
-Get involved by volunteering with the centre, visiting on one of their tour weekends, or even booking in for a close encounter – where you can get up close and personal with some residents.
+Get involved by visiting one of their tour weekends, or even booking in for a close encounter.

 Make more furry friends at Caversham Wildlife Park